cawl0909/Astronomical-Classification-Project/README.md

-This project is an astronomical classifier which can parse csv files and read to them into accessible classes./n a
+This project is an astronomical classifier which can parse csv files and read to them into accessible classes. <br>
+It currently supports various stellar objects, systems and galaxies.

+#  Compiling
+This project can be compiled using: